lawkunchi/aglet/README.md

 - Create an account
 - Login to account

-- Run `composer install` to install application dependinces You can alo perform function of adding a new account, add movies to favorite

 ## How to Run

-This app was creat with Laravel a PHP Framework [check](https://laravel.com/docs)for system requirments inorder to run the application
+This app was creat with Laravel a PHP Framework [check](https://laravel.com/docs) for system requirments inorder to run the application

 Clone this repo then go to the root folder and do the following:

--  `composer install` to install application dependinces
+-  `composer install` to install application dependencies
--  `npm install` to install assets dependinces
+-  `npm install` to install assets dependencies
 - `npm run dev` to compile application assets

-- create a `.env` file to add your db connection
+- create an `.env` from `.env.example` file to add your db connection
-- find the database dump in the `_dev_stuff` folder
+- find the database file dump in the `_dev_stuff` folder
 - Finally run `php artisan serve` to explore the application